Inuit Circumpolar Council

-The Conference, which first met in June 1977 in Barrow, Alaska (now Utqiaġvik), initially represented Native Peoples from Canada, Alaska and Greenland.
+The Conference, which first met in June 1977 in Barrow, Alaska (now Utqiaġvik), initially represented indigenous circumpolar peoples from Canada, Alaska and Greenland.
 In 1980 the charter and by-laws of ICC were adopted.
 The Conference agreed to replace the term Eskimo with the term Inuit.
 This has not however met with widespread acceptance by some groups, most pre-eminently the Yupik (see Background section below).
 The goals of the Conference are to strengthen ties between Arctic people and to promote human, cultural, political and environmental rights and polities at the international level.

 ICC holds a General Assembly every four years.
 ICC is one of the six Arctic indigenous communities to have the status of Permanent Participant on the Arctic Council.

 Background

 The Inuit population includes the following groups and regions: